NelsonDane/docs/public-invest-api/examples.rst

     )
     print(order)

-These aren't all of the functions available, but are some of the most common ones.
+While these examples don't cover all of the functions available, they do cover the most common ones.
 For a full list of functions, see the :ref:`Functions` section.